stratum/stratum/stratum/hal/bin/barefoot/README.run.md

 [sudo] mount -t hugetlbfs nodev /mnt/huge
 ```

-If you re-image your switch (reload ONL via ONIE), you will need to run these commands again.
+If you re-image your switch (reload SONiC via ONIE), you will need to run these commands again.

 ### Upload start script to the switch